A threatened abortion is vaginal bleeding that occurs in the first 20 weeks of pregnancy and is sometimes accompanied by abdominal cramps.

 - exposure to certain medications or chemicals

-There is no definitive way to prevent a miscarriage, but certain behaviors can help support a healthy pregnancy, including:
+It’s difficult to prevent a miscarriage, but certain behaviors can help support a healthy pregnancy.
+These include:

 - minimizing consumption of caffeine